How to Handle Angry Customer Calls in a Call Center?

 5. Listen and let the customer talk

-In order to handle angry callers, be empathic towards them and listen carefully to what they are saying.
+In order to handle angry callers, be empathic towards them and actively listen to what they are saying.

-The caller may speak in a louder voice because of frustration.
+The caller may speak in a loud voice because of frustration.
 In response, provide the caller a chance to express their frustration.

 The right agent listens, takes notes, and does not get angry while solving the issue.
 Listen to the entire story without interrupting before answering.